deepgram/web-next/content/blog/posts/deepgram-and-recall-ai-partner-to-make-it-easier-for-developers-to-extract-insights-from-meeting-audio-and-automate-tedious-workflows/index.md

 *   Calculate speaker turn counts and talk-time per speaker live
 *   Auto detect and classify languages spoken in meeting recordings

-“At Deepgram, we’re passionate about innovating technology that alleviates developers' workloads,” said Scott Stephenson, CEO of Deepgram.
-“Recall.ai’s partnership puts control back in the hands of developers, and that control will help catalyze the next generation of voice experiences for customers.”
+"At Deepgram, we’re passionate about innovating technology that alleviates developers' workloads," said Scott Stephenson, CEO of Deepgram.
+"Recall.ai’s partnership puts control back in the hands of developers, and that control will help catalyze the next generation of voice experiences for customers."

 To get started, users can create an account with [Recall.ai](https://www.recall.ai/) and [sign up for Deepgram](https://console.deepgram.com/signup).
 Once provided access to the API keys, developers can receive their first real-time meeting transcription in 10 minutes or less.